 - Clean the mixing paddle promptly after use so the mortar does not harden on it.

-- An important thing to remember about how to lay porcelain tile is that it must be installed using a polymer-modified Thin-Set to achieve the right bond between the tile and the substrate.
+- Porcelain tile must be installed using a polymer-modified thin-set to achieve the right bond between the tile and the substrate.

-- For wood subfloors where a backer board was installed, be sure to moisten the backer board by misting with a spray bottle filled with water before spreading the Thin-Set.
-Spray the backer board as you work, otherwise the backer board will soak up water from the mortar, causing it to dry too rapidly.
+- When laying tile onto backer board, wet the backer board using a spray bottle filled with water before spreading the thin-set.
+Spray the backer board as you work, otherwise the backer board will soak up water from the mortar, causing the mortar to dry too rapidly.
 This will impact how well your tiles adhere to the subfloor.

-Tip: Do not add water after the Thin-Set begins to harden.
-It weakens the cement and severely affects the bonding between the tile and the backer board.
+Tip: Do not add water after the thin-set begins to harden.
+Doing so weakens the mortar and severely affects the bonding between the tile and substrate.

 Tile trowels have both a smooth edge and a notched edge.
 The notches are called teeth.
-The depth and width of the teeth of your trowel depends on the type and size of the tile.
-The size of the notch determines how much Thin-Set is left on the floor under the tile.
+The depth and width of the teeth of your trowel depend on the type and size of the tile.
+The size of the notch determines how much thin-set is left on the floor under the tile.
 Typically, the larger the tile, the larger the notch should be.

 - Use your trowel to scoop out a generous amount of mortar from your mix bucket.

-- Starting in one quadrant at the center point of the room where your chalk lines intersect, begin spreading the Thin-Set with the flat side of the trowel and press it into the backer board at roughly a 45-degree angle.
-This will ensure the mortar fully adheres to the backer board.
+- When you’re ready to start applying mortar, spread the thin-set with the flat side of the trowel.
+Press it into the backer board or subfloor at roughly a 45-degree angle.
+This will ensure the mortar fully adheres.